Skip to main content

 MEDIUM PREVALENCE

-Peanuts and peanut products appear in some Bajan dishes and snacks, particularly in desserts and candies.
+Peanuts show up in some Bajan snacks and dishes, mostly in desserts and candies.

 COMMONLY FOUND IN: